 Geopolitical instability often has a profound impact on natural gas markets.
 Conflicts in major gas-producing regions, such as Russia or the Middle East, can disrupt supply and lead to price spikes.
 For example, the Russia-Ukraine war in 2022 sent shockwaves through global energy markets, forcing Europe to find alternative sources of natural gas.
 This resulted in a sharp price rise as nations scrambled to secure supply.
 Economic sanctions on energy-exporting countries can exacerbate these disruptions, increasing global uncertainty and prices.

-How One Can Become A Natural Gas Broker?
+How One Becomes A Natural Gas Broker?

 Major Global Events Impacting Natural Gas Prices